fglock/PerlOnJava/FEATURE_MATRIX.md

 - ❌  **Thread-safe `@_`, `$_`, and regex variables**: Thread safety for global special variables is missing.

 ## Perl Modules, Pragmas, Features

+- ❌  There is no Perl-side support for interaction with Java libraries or other JVM languages, such as `Inline::Java` or similar modules.

 ### Pragmas